souldanger/jekyll-pwa-workbox/README.md

 ## Register the Service Worker

-Add the following two blocks to an existing JS file:
+Add the following two blocks to an existing JS file (i.e. app.js):

 *this must be at the start of your JS file, before any other code, so that the script-src can be generated*
 ```